The following announcement is on behalf of Dr. Kelly Holder, Director of the Office for Professional Mental Health:

-All Penn State College of Medicine students are eligible for treatment for free from the OSMHC.
-When referrals are made to mental health providers outside of our office, these service are normally covered under the provision of the student’s health insurance policy.
+All Penn State College of Medicine students are eligible for treatment for free from the Office for Professional Mental Health.
+When referrals are made to mental health providers outside of the Office for Professional Mental Health, these service are normally covered under the provision of the student’s health insurance policy.

 A healthy mind is as important as a healthy body.
 You keep tabs on your blood pressure, weight, cholesterol, and blood sugar levels.
 How about your emotional well-being?

 For free, anonymous, online mental health screening click on the following links which lead to Mental Health America’s website.
 Following screening, you will be provided with information, resources and tools to discuss the results with a provider.

 Please contact the office to make an appointment in the Office for Professional Mental Health to discuss your results.